woupiestek/rlox/log.md

 # Rlox

+## 2026-04-15

+### Those new hash maps

+I've created some complicated structure to manage memory there.
+Maybe kind of sad to move way again.
+The new idea might be good though.
+Essentially
+indirection: key-value pair objects, of which the handles are put in a hash map to be easy to find from the key alone.
+This is like an index in a database, and basically an inverse of the key-value array.
+Now the complex structure may still be of use to manage the data in the hashmaps, but the keys and values live in the parent classes.
+Each object and class then selectively inverts the key column, saying, for example: for object x and property y, the key values pair is z.

+Using u16 instead of u32 for handles forces duplicate code while limiting the number of elements an object can have, but it saves much space.
+It reminds me of the solution where up to 256 objects would share one hashmap for their elements.

+I think that complicate structure actually made rlox slower.

+### for methods in classes

+Methods already have names.
+Can we use that?
+Probably, though the name is part of the function, a couple of layers deep.
+I.e. to compare names, you need Closures to get a function handle, then Functions to get the name.

 ## 2026-04-13

 After using WinGet to update everything, cargo lost the linker, or the linker lost dependencies...
 The trick was to install 'windows sdk', not (just) Visual Studio BuildTools.

+### those new hashmaps

+Basic structure: and array of keys and an equally long array of values.
+However, when a new element is added, it always goes to the end.
+There is an additional array of indices, to look up the index of a key.

 ## 2026-04-12